ana-vranic/bipartite-networks-growth/data_preparation/readme.md

 1) Reddit data are downloaded from https://redditsearch.io/.
 Data have separated comments and post in the json files.
 Each file is collection of posts/comments for one moth.

 2) We use code from `hdfs_scripts/` to filter raw data.
-For each subreddit and user we select timestamp when user made first activity on given subreddit.
+For each subreddit and user we select timestamp when user had first activity on given subreddit.
 The filtered data are saved in `first_post` file and have following structure

 ```
 [subreddit/user] timestamp